 “It’s a wrap!”
-The first season of Showtime’s Polyamory: Married and Dating has aired and I’m reflecting on how the show impacted me personally, as well as society as a whole.
+The first season of Showtime’s Polyamory Series: Married and Dating has aired and I’m reflecting on how the show impacted me personally, as well as society as a whole.
 I had fun creating a “top ten” list of how this series changed my life:

 #10 I now own a TV, subscribe to premium cable, and actually know how to work the DVR.